Site Buddy Review: Is This The Best Amazon Affiliate Link Checker?

 The problem is that it's easy to miss changing one or two links here and there!

-That’s the first thing we’re taking a look at after getting our report back from Site Buddy.
+That's the first thing we're taking a look at after getting our report back from Site Buddy which they send out on a monthly basis.

-Here are the results of the Links Report which analyses affiliate tags.
+Here are the results of the Links Report in which SiteBuddy scans and analyzes affiliate tags.

 Site Buddy found: